Sitting in a sauna feels relaxing, but can it really help you burn calories? Many people are curious about its real effects.

 Individual differences and sauna conditions strongly affect energy expenditure.

-Factors such as age, weight, metabolism, session duration, and heat intensity determine how many calories you burn11.
+Factors such as age, weight, metabolism, session duration, and heat intensity determine how many calories you burn.

 How do age, weight, and metabolism affect sauna calorie burn?